Mr Amjed - Resilient Robins

 been adding ‘ing’ ‘er’ ‘ed’ can you think of any words with these suffixes in and then write them into a sentence.

-- Please ask your child to find 3 interesting facts about Florence Nightingale online.
-They could watch this BBC KS1 video on you tube recommended for children age
+- Please ask your child to find 3 interesting facts about the Great Fire of London online.
+They could watch some BBC KS1 videos on you tube recommended for children age 5-7 all about this history topic.

-- Partitioning (splitting) 2 digit numbers into tens and ones.
+- We will continue learning to Partition (splitting) 2 digit numbers into tens and ones can be so fun.
 Practise doing this practically with some objects.
 For example, pencils or straws can represent tens and smaller objects like beads or toy cars can represent the ones.
-Choose some 2-digit numbers to partition practically with objects and then write it down as a part part whole model.
+Choose some 2 digit numbers to partition practically with objects and then write it down as a part part whole model.

-- In phonics, we will be continuing to work on phase 5 phonics.
-There are lots of great ways to learn these phonemes (sounds), including;
+- In phonics we will be continuing to work on phase 5 phonics.
+There are lots of great ways to learn these phonemes (sounds) including; https://www.phonicsplay.co.uk/resources/phase/5/buried-treasure